inspectionpress/inspection.press/README.md

 ## Source Audit Snapshot

-This README was expanded from a controller/source audit of the production codebase.
+This README reflects a controller/source audit of the production codebase.
 The numbers below explain why the feature inventory is long: InspectionPress is not just a report writer, scheduler, CRM, or dialer.
 It is all of those pieces wired together.

 <p align="center">
   <img alt="Controllers" src="https://img.shields.io/badge/Controllers-263-0284c7?style=for-the-badge" />